SpencerRohan/tutorial-2/readme.md

 Non-static method App\Product::setProductLine() should not be called statically, assuming $this from incompatible context

 ```
 + What programs should I use to code with?
-Sublime, Atom - any other suggestions?
+Sublime, Atom - any other suggestions? - Answered
++ Abstract vs Inheritance - differences outside of not being able to make an instance?
+Abstract vs Interface - uses?
+I get the main concepts, would love to see practical applications.

 [CheatSheet](http://cheats.jesse-obrien.ca/)